pantsel/markd/README.md

 # Markd

-A simple python package that faciliates the generation of markdown flavoured files
+A simple python package that facilitates the generation of markdown flavoured files

 ## Installation